orbitalquark/textadept/docs/manual.md

 ![Snippet Expanded](images/snippet2.png)

 A snippet has a trigger word associated with snippet text in the [`snippets`][] table.
-Language-specific snippets are in a subtable assigned to their language's lexer name, and are often supplied by [language][] [modules](#modules).
+Language-specific snippets are in a subtable assigned to their language's lexer name.
 Snippets may also be the contents of files in a snippet directory, with file names being the trigger word.
 The [snippets documentation][] describes snippets and their contents in more detail.

 The following key bindings apply for snippets: